gvanzin-allegheny/code-of-conduct/conduct.md

 - Illegal – weapons, drugs, sexual harassment, fire alarm
 - Physical – assault, fighting, throwing objects, bullying
-- Defiance – defiant (three interventions), vandalism, theftreported
+- Defiance – defiant (three interventions), vandalism, theft

-Students who get **1** more new points will be warned orally everytime.
+Students who get **1** more new points will be warned orally every time.

 Students who have **3** and more points but below 6 points will be lowered the class grade.
 For example, if your grade is A right now, after getting **3** points your final grade will go down to B